 The Company includes the accounts of certain entities in its consolidated financial statements when the Company is the primary beneficiary for entities deemed to be variable interest entities ("VIEs") through which the Company has a controlling interest.
 Interests in entities acquired are evaluated based on U.S. generally accepted accounting principles ("GAAP"), which requires the consolidation of VIEs in which the Company is deemed to have the controlling financial interest.
 The Company has the controlling financial interest if the Company has the power to direct the activities of the VIE that most significantly impact its economic performance and the obligation to absorb losses or receive benefits from the VIE that could be significant to the Company.
 If the interest in the entity is determined not to be a VIE, then the entity is evaluated for consolidation based on legal form, economic substance and the extent to which the Company has control or substantive participating rights under the respective ownership agreement.
-There are judgments and estimates involved in determining if an entity in which the Company has an investment is a VIE.
-The entity is evaluated to determine if it is a VIE by determining, among other things, if the equity investors as a group have a controlling financial interest in the entity has sufficient equity at risk to finance its activities without additional subordinated financial support.
+There are judgments and estimates involved in determining if an entity in which the Company has a group have a controlling financial interest in the entity has sufficient equity at risk to finance its activities without additional subordinated financial support.
 The Company did not have a VIE interest as of December 31, 2016 or 2015.